“When you’re ready, just opening the eyes again…” finished the audio from my Headspace meditation session.

 In my case, I recognized that I needed to seek advice to work with my personal and professional waves.
 Just as I was stepping into a leadership role and building a new Asia business development team, I received a phone call every husband and father dreads.
 I had just landed in Singapore to conduct interviews with potential job candidates when the Tokyo police called to say that my wife had suddenly fallen ill and been hospitalized.
 My children had been taken into the care of social services.
 I immediately checked out of the hotel and flew straight back to Tokyo to recover my children and care for them as my wife recuperated.
 Soon after, my father, who had been my trusted advisor, unexpectedly passed away.

-Amid these family struggles, I was had the added demands of a promotion into a new position.
+Amid these family struggles, I had the added demands of a promotion into a new position.
 These struggles brought down my confidence, and I sought help from an executive coach who could help me to navigate these new waters and provide an objective assessment of my leadership style.
 We began by surveying my colleagues with respect to my strengths and weaknesses, and I gained two key and surprising insights: It was evident that my peers were looking to me to be more assertive to express my viewpoints as a leader, and yet I also learned that I had strong credibility within the organization that I was not fully leveraging.
-Instead, I had developed a faulty belief that I was not good enough, which reduced my self-confidence and often lead to my acquiescing in discussions.
+Instead, I had developed a faulty belief that I was not good enough, which reduced my self-confidence and often led to my acquiescing in discussions.
 This realization changed the way I perceived my performance in the new role and gave me more confidence to lead and to look at the challenges (waves) with a new lens.

 2. Be present.